The Manitoba Chess Hall of Fame and Museum Inc. purposes are

 Manitoba History Notes

-Our research shows that Charles Blake won the North West Championship, the pre-cursor to the Manitoba Closed, on no less than 6 occasions. https://mbchesshof.org/champions/ Stephen Wright fills in more biographical detail here.
+Our research shows that Charles Blake won the North West Championship, the pre-cursor to the Manitoba Closed, on no less than 6 occasions. https://mbchesshof.org/champions/ Stephen Wright (with additional information from Tony Boron) fills...
 READ MORE

 The first Manitoba – Minnesota Match commenced on May 25, 1935.
 The most recent version of the match was held on-line on May 24, 2020.
 This is the latest in a series of...
 READ MORE